nextopcn/lite-pool/README.md

     @Override
     protected Slot<T> doAcquire(long timeout, TimeUnit unit) {
-        // acquire the object from pool
-        //
-        // notice that:
-        //
-        // if acquire timeout or thread interrupted. return null.
+        // returns null if timeout or thread is interrupted.
         // if the acquired object is invalid and do not reach out timeout, do following steps:
-        // step1 : permanently delete that object from your data structure and trigger consume(t) callback.
+        // step1 : permanently delete it and invoke super.consume(t).
-        //         after the delete operation. you should expand the pool at an appropriate time.
-        // step2 : acquire again until reach out timeout.
+        // step2 : acquire again until timeout.
         //
-        // more details please refer to DefaultAllocator and AllocationQueue return null;
+        // please refer to DefaultAllocator and AllocationQueue for more details. return null;
     }